top of page

 Bright cityscape at dusk with ELONGATE crypto ads on buildings, featuring a rocket and Earth graphic.
 Text promotes charity through crypto.

-Negotiating Billboard Prices: Tips for Getting the Best Deal
+Billboard Prices: Tips for Getting the Best Deal

 Billboard with an orange car and text "Shop with ease.
 Online or on the lot." by a busy street, cars in motion, trees in the background.